 Cloud save corruption and losing save files

 This one is particularly bad.
-Even the early build that was given to select reviewers had troubles with DX12 and saves disappearing, losing players hours of progress.
+Even the early build that was given to had troubles with DX12 and saves disappearing, losing players hours of progress.
 It's hard to believe Gearbox were unaware of these issues but here they are, not fixed even in the launch build.

 Anyway, not using cloud save option that Epic Games Store offers has reportedly worked for some people but not everyone.
 Local saves also seem to get corrupted.

-Thankfully, some players managed to find a way around this.
+Thankfully, managed to find a way around this.
 Similarly to the DX12 fix, you will need to navigate to Documents -> My Games -> Borderlands 3 -> Saved.
 This time around go for the Saved folder and find a file named 1sav~gibberish.tmp, rename it to "1.sav" and overwrite the existing file when prompted.

 You should have both 1.sav and 1sav~gibberish.tmp in the folder at all times so make sure you copy the uncorrupted "gibberish" file before overwriting 1.sav with it.
 In case there is no 1.sav file in the folder, then copy the gibberish one and rename the copy to 1.sav.